Nano-AI/CollegeDecisionExtension/README.md

 - Rejection Keywords: Keywords to indicate a rejection letter.
 - Deferral Keywords: Keywords to indicate a defer.

 To test, you can use the [rejection simulator](https://ivyhub.org/rejection-simulators/).
-Just make sure your simulated college portal is on the
+Just make sure your simulated college portal is on the College Portals.